An exciting approach to theoretical spectroscopy: Acknowledgement

-The central concept of the \gls{apw} framework is the spatial partitioning of the unit cell into non-overlapping \gls{mt} spheres, centered at the atomic positions $\atompos_{\atomidx}$ with radius $R^{\atomidx}_{\ts\mathrm{MT}}$, and an interstitial region $I$~\cite{slater1937wave}.
-This partitioning reflects the distinct physical character of the electronic states, which are rapidly varying close to atomic nuclei and smooth in the interstitial region, and it enables the construction of basis functions tailored to each region.
+The central concept of the \gls{apw} framework is the spatial partitioning of the unit cell into non-overlapping \gls{mt} spheres with radii $R^{\atomidx}_{\ts\mathrm{MT}}$, centered at the atomic positions $\atompos_{\atomidx}$, and an interstitial region $I$~\cite{slater1937wave}.
+This partitioning reflects the distinct physical character of the electronic states, which are rapidly varying close to atomic nuclei and smooth in the interstitial region, and it enables the construction of basis functions tailored to each region as visualized in \cref{fig:LAPWLO}.
 The basis for the \gls{ks} wavefunctions $\kswf_{n\kk}(\pos)$, labeled by band index $n$ and Bloch wave vector $\kk$, consists of \glspl{apw}, which extend throughout the unit cell, and \glspl{lo}, which are strictly confined to individual \gls{mt} spheres,

-Here, $\GG$ runs over reciprocal lattice vectors, $\mu$ labels local orbitals, and $\cwf_{n\GG}^{\kk}$ and $\cwf_{n\mu}^{\kk}$ denote the corresponding expansion coefficients of the \gls{ks} wavefunction in the \gls{apw} and \gls{lo} basis, respectively.
+Here, $\GG$ runs over reciprocal lattice vectors, $\mu$ labels local orbitals, and $\cwf_{n\GG}^{\kk}$ and $\cwf_{n\mu}^{\kk}$ denote the expansion coefficients of the \gls{apw} and \gls{lo} functions, respectively.